Kookaburra Laughs Like a Human & Loves to Eat Snakes

 - For this reason, its other names are Laughing Kookaburra and Laughing Jackass.

-- And a group of kookaburras is called a riot because they can sound like a crowd of noisy humans.
+- A group of kookaburras is called a riot because they sound like a crowd of noisy humans.

 - The word kookaburra came from the Australian Aborigine word guuguubarra and was derived from the sound the bird makes.